 Management has made an allowance in revenue and in trade receivables for any amounts which are estimated to be under or over charged as at balance date.
+These adjustment amounts are not significant compared with total line revenue.

 (ii) Useful lives of property, plant and equipment